20-Four-Systems/pokemmo-mods/README.md

 # PokeMMO Mods
 Full list of flavourful mods for PokeMMO.

+## What is OrREX?

+OrREX (or Orre Region EX) is a mod project aiming to organically integrate Orre assets into PokeMMO.
+The focus of this ambition is to make a lightweight and non-intrusive flavouring to the already existing experience the game is seeking to achieve.

 ### Releases
 - **[OrREX] Colosseum Menu Music (v1.0)**
 `Replaces the PokeMMO login screen with Colosseum OST tracks.`